Creating physical experiences through multimedia explorations and playing with wearable tech.

 Once again, I wanted to explore the duality between two seemingly opposite concepts.
 I looked at the duality of protection and helplessness in "Shell", so I wanted to look at how I could turn love into hate and hate into love.
 I thought of concepts that would not allow lovers to express affection, or something that would force enemies to cooperate.

-An in-progress shot of the inside of one of the cuffs plus concept sketches.
 The circuit was set and coded with an Adafruit Flora, via the Arduino IDE.
 The cuffs emit a beeping noise which can only be shut off with the use of a touch sensor.
 The sensor is activated when the two palm pads, which are laced with conductive fabric, touch.
 The sensor reads in a low value when active, which tells the Flora to turn off the noise.

 Wearable Media was by far one of the most enjoyable courses I took during my undergraduate degree.
 As an engineer, I'm often focused on the application side of things and how to think in terms of a system, but this course let me fuse form and function together.
 Sometimes, all we wanted was the form, and function was just a means to an end.
 I learned a lot through the making process—I messed up a lot and thought I wasn't going to make deadlines.
 But it was through this process I was able to develop stronger critical thinking skills while exploring concepts I would have never thought of otherwise.